indyhax/indyhax.github.io/README.md

 <!-- Description -->
 ## About IndyHAX

-**IndyHAX** is an innovative hackathon hosted in our school of Independence High School!
-This event brings together minds to build cutting-edge solutions that leverage the exopentially rising power of Artificial Intelligence to improve student life.
+**IndyHAX** is an innovative hackathon hosted in Independence High School.
+This event brings together minds to build cutting-edge solutions that leverage the exponentially rising power of Artificial Intelligence to improve student life.

 <!-- Details -->
 ## Event Details